elasticpath/d2c-starter-kit/README.md

 Add `NEXT_PUBLIC_DEFAULT_CURRENCY_CODE` value in your environment file.
 Make sure you use ISO currency code in uppercase e.g. USD, GBP, EUR, CAD etc.

+### Setup EP Payment

+Add `NEXT_PUBLIC_STRIPE_ACCOUNT_ID` and `NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY` value in your environment file.
+Make sure you use Stripe connect account to use EP Payment.

+- NEXT_PUBLIC_STRIPE_ACCOUNT_ID
+  - You will able to see account id in your Stripe profile.
+Go to https://dashboard.stripe.com/settings/user and under the Account section you will able to see your account id.
+- NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY
+  - Please contact Elastic Path Customer Service team to get the publishable key.

 ### Setup Algolia index

 > :tired_face: We recognise manually configuring Algolia in this way is a pain.
 We are working on tools to streamline this process.